Beraed/sudoku_auto-solver/README.md

 # sudoku_auto-solver
-Recreation of the Sudoku game with an integrated auto-solver using Python and Pygame.
+Recreation of the Sudoku game with an integrated auto-solver.

 ## Prerequisites